-Key findings from Part A in relation to advertising are2:
+Key findings from Part A in relation to broadcast advertising are:

-- Conclusive evidence of a small but consistent association of advertising with consumption at a population level and evidence of small but consistent effects of advertising on consumption of alcohol by young people at an individual level. - A continuing methodological debate on how advertising effects can and should be investigated: further research and methodologies for establishing a definite causal relationship are required. - Some inconclusive evidence suggests that advertising bans have a positive effect in reducing consumption.
+- Conclusive evidence of a small but consistent association of advertising with consumption at a population level and evidence of small but consistent effects of advertising on consumption of alcohol by young people at an individual level. - A continuing methodological debate on how advertising effects can and should be investigated: further research and methodologies for establishing a definite causal relationship are required. - Consistent evidence from longitudinal studies that exposure to TV and other broadcast media is associated with inception of and levels of drinking.
+Evidence for the effect of watching videos is equivocal. - Some inconclusive evidence suggests that advertising bans have a positive effect in reducing consumption.
 Differences in contextual factors are a likely explanation for those differences.
 It is methodologically challenging to control for all possible confounding factors. - Some evidence suggests that bans have an additive effect when accompanied by other measures within a general environment of restrictive measures.